 6.24.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.24.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.24.5;

-Replace any function with a side effect by a subroutine so that its place in the sequence of computation is certain.
+Replace any function with a side effect by a subroutine so that its place in the sequence of computation is certain;

-Assign function values to temporary variables and use the temporary variables in the original expression.
+Assign function values to temporary variables and use the temporary variables in the original expression;

 Declare a function as pure whenever possible.